technobly/vectrex-la-tap/README.md

 Vectrex LA TAP
 ===

-A logic analyzer tap for the Vectrex.
+The Vectrex LA Tap is a logic analyzer tap for the Vectrex.
 It also turns the cartridge to face the player.
+Use it for technical debugging, or just as a way to display your running cartridge.
 Populate either the right-angle or straight male header for connections, or both.
 I prefer the right-angle to keep the jumpers lower to the table where your logic analyzer is located.
 This can also be used as a quick way to add RAM to a game if you don't have a multicart like [VEXTREME](https://github.com/technobly/VEXTREME) that can do that for you programmatically.

 ![](images/vectrex-la-tap.png)